pyralog/pyralog/WIREGUARD_PROTOCOL.md

-# WireGuard as Universal Protocol for DLog
+# WireGuard as Universal Protocol for Pyralog

 **Unified, zero-trust networking with cryptographic authentication for all communication**